Ahmedbargheet/Snakemake_short_reads_preprocessing/README.md

 # Preprocessing steps for metagenomics reads
-This is a Snakemake workflow to:
+**This is a Snakemake workflow to:**
-1. Check the metagenomics reads quality using Fastqc.
+1. Quality check of metagenomic reads using **FastQC**.
-2. Remove low-quality bases and adapters using trimmomatic
+2. Trimming of low-quality bases and adapter sequences using **Trimmomatic**.
-3. Double-check the metagenomics reads quality upon trimming using Fastqc.
+3. Post-trimming quality assessment of reads using **FastQC**.
-4. Remove human DNA.
+4. Removal of human DNA from the metagenomic dataset.

 **This workflow was used in:**
 1. Development of early life gut resistome and mobilome across gestational ages and microbiota-modifying treatments <br />